Back to Blog

 Getting to Plaza de España de Sevilla: Complete Transport Guide

-Navigating your way to the spectacular Plaza de España de Sevilla for Raphael's performance is straightforward, ensuring your focus remains on the music.
+Navigating your way to the magnificent Plaza de España de Sevilla for Raphael’s performance is straightforward, thanks to the city’s excellent public transport network and the venue’s central location.

-Walking: If you are staying in the historic centre of Seville (e.g., Santa Cruz, El Arenal, Triana), the Plaza de España is a beautiful and achievable walk.
-It's approximately a 20-30 minute stroll from the Cathedral and Alcázar, offering a delightful way to experience the city's charm before the concert.
+Walking: If you are staying in the historic center (e.g., Triana, Santa Cruz, El Arenal), Plaza de España is a very manageable and scenic walk.
+It's about a 15-25 minute stroll from the heart of the city, often passing through beautiful gardens and alongside the Guadalquivir River.

-Early Arrival: Given the popularity of Raphael and the iconic venue, arriving at least 1.5 to 2 hours before the scheduled start time is strongly advised.
-This allows ample time for travel, navigating any potential queues for entry, finding your bearings within the plaza, and soaking in the atmosphere.
-Designated waiting areas are usually established outside the main entrance.
+Early Arrival: Given the popularity of Raphael and the venue, arriving at least 1-1.5 hours before the scheduled performance time is highly recommended.
+This allows ample time for security checks, finding your position, and soaking in the atmosphere without rushing.
+Designated waiting areas will likely be clearly marked.

 Food, Drink & Local Recommendations